Bouchaib Arrassi

-Bouchaib Arrassi (بوشعيب عراسي; born 6 January 2000) is a Moroccan professional footballer who plays as a centre-back for Botola club Raja CA and the Morocco national team.
+Bouchaib Arrassi (بوشعيب عراسي; born 6 January 2000) is a Moroccan professional footballer who plays as a centre-back for Armenian club Ararat-Armenia on loan from Raja CA and the Morocco national team.

 Early life

 Bouchaib Arrassi was born on 6 January 2000 in Hay Mohammadi, Casablanca.
 He joined the Academy of his favourite club Raja Club Athletic which was then located in the Oasis Complex.

 In 2019, he joined the Chabab Mohammédia U23 team and quickly became a starting player and the team's captain.

 Club career

 In August 2021, he returned to play with the U23 team of Raja CA that was playing, under Bouchaib El Moubarki, in the North West Group of the Amateurs 3 League, which is the fifth level of Moroccan football.
 At the end of its first season, the team was close to gain promotion but finished in third place.

 After some good performances, Rachid Taoussi called Arrassi in June 2022 to the first team's training.
 On July 2, 2022, he made his professional debut against Maghreb AS on the last leg of the Botola (0-0).

 On March 18, 2023, under Mondher Kebaier, he made his Champions League debut against Vipers SC in Tanzania (1-1).

 On June 23, he was lined up alongside Jamal Harkass when he scored his first professional goal against DH El Jadida during the last day of the Botola.

 On 28 July 2023, Arrassi played his first match in the Arab Cup of Champions Clubs against CR Belouizdad and scored the winning goal in the last minute.

+On 14 January 2026, Armenian Premier League club Ararat-Armenia announced the signing of Arrassi from Raja CA on loan for the remainder of the season.